Babylon: Persian conquest

 Herodotus also described a moat, an enormously tall and broad wall, cemented with bitumen and with buildings on top, and a hundred gates to the city.
 He writes that the Babylonians wear turbans and perfume and bury their dead in honey, that they practice ritual prostitution, and that three tribes among them eat nothing but fish.
 The hundred gates can be considered a reference to Homer.
-Following the pronouncement of Archibald Henry Sayce in 1883, Herodotus' account of Babylon has largely been considered to represent Greek folklore rather than an authentic voyage to Babylon.
+Following Archibald Henry Sayce's pronouncement in 1883, Herodotus's account of Babylon has largely been considered to represent Greek folklore rather than an authentic account of a voyage to Babylon.
 However, recently, Dalley and others have suggested taking Herodotus' account seriously.